Visiting Le Luberon, France

 CAUTION** the road to Apt from Lourmarin/Vaugines is quite narrow and windy.
 Absolutely beautiful and breathtaking but lots of switchbacks.
 We were grateful to spend the night in Apt after shopping at the market as it would have made for a long day.

-Shopping all day can make you hungry.
-So with a little persuasion I convinced a few travelers to join me at The Creperie in Apt.We had a wonderful lunch with salads and crepes.
+Shopping all day in France can make you hungry.
+So with a little persuasion, I convinced a few travelers to join me at The Creperie in Apt.We had a wonderful lunch with salads and crepes.
 I highly recommend this restaurant located on the second floor of a very narrow building in downtown Apt.
 Our service was wonderful and salads were impressive.

 After the market, we visited the Lavender Museum in Coustellet which was not too far away.
 This was my first visit here and we loved it.
 Our guide Rita was awesome, we did book an English private tour and I’m really glad we did.
-The tour was about 45 minutes and then we were able to shop in store where Rita told us about all the different uses of lavender from medicinal purposes to baths and relaxation.
-It makes me laugh every time we visit the lavender fields or a store because usually we have sleepy travelers conked out on the bus ~ I can vouch it is a great sleep aid.
+The museum tour was about 45 minutes and then we were able to shop.
+She told us about all the different uses of lavender from medicinal purposes to baths and relaxation.
+It makes me laugh every time we visit the lavender fields or a store because usually, we have sleepy travelers conked out on the bus.
+I can vouch for it, it is a great sleep aid.

-With everything pretty close together now in Apt we spent the night at a little hotel just outside of Apt, Hotel La Manoir.
-With a beautiful swimming pool, lovely rooms and wonderful reception by Emi and Mikael we felt like family when we arrived.
-I arranged for breakfast and for dinner which was fabulous, not to schlep around town or get back on the bus.
-I was so glad we did that as we all were ready for a swim, dinner and bed.
+In this area of France, everything is pretty close together.
+Now in Apt, we spent the night at a little hotel just outside of Apt, Hotel La Manoir.
+This very quiet hotel is beautiful with a swimming pool, lovely rooms, and wonderful reception by Emi and Mikael.
+They made us feel like family when we arrived.
+I arranged for breakfast and they coordinated dinner for us.
+Not to schlep around town or get back on the bus.
+I was so glad we did that as we all were ready for a swim, dinner, and bed.

 Heading out of Provence we decided to stop in the unbelievable cliff-side town of Gordes.
 Our awesome bus driver, Wolfgang (Omnibus Wolfgang) generously pulled over for us to snap a few shots!
 This was just one I got ~ can’t wait to return.

 Next we traveled to the famous Sènanque Monastery.
-Because it was Sunday and our group was under 20 we were unable to tour the inside of the monastery but we had plenty of time to take photos.
-One that a travel blogger must have if they are ever in Provence.
+Because it was Sunday and our group was under 20 we were unable to tour the inside of the monastery.
+We did have plenty of time to take photos.
+One that a travel blogger must have if they are ever in Provence, France.

-So with our walks through the lavender and our bus smelling like lavender you can imagine how quiet and sleepy everyone was on their way up north.
-But our hearts and bellies were full.
-What a wonderful visit to Le Luberon ~ I look forward to my next visit, but I don’t think I can wait a year ~
+Walks around the lavender of France were amazing.
+Our bus smelled so heavenly of lavender.
+You can imagine how quiet and sleepy everyone was on their way back to Germany.
+Our hearts and bellies were full.
+We had such a wonderful visit to Le Luberon.
+I look forward to my next visit to France, I don’t think I can wait a year.